Arkansas English Learner Entrance and Exit Procedures

 • To document why a student with a response other than English on his/her HLUS is NOT an LMS.

-Language Proficiency and Assessment Committee (LPAC)
+Language Proficiency Assessment Committee (LPAC)

-Placement decisions are made by a site-based Language Proficiency and Assessment Committee (LPAC) consisting of at least three educators, one from each category:
+Placement decisions are made by a site-based Language Proficiency Assessment Committee (LPAC) consisting of at least three educators, one from each category:

 1. Building administrator (principal, assistant principal